 Encouraging people to get to BART by means other than driving alone is another priority.
-In early 2023 BART completed work on new bike racks at the 19th Street Station in downtown Oakland to encourage more riders to use their bicycles to get to BART.
+New bike racks completed in early 2023 at the 19th Street Station in downtown Oakland will make it easier for bicyclists to use BART.

 Measure RR dedicates a total of \$135 million toward access improvements.
-Through December 2022 \$39.9 million in RR funding has been invested in access improvements.
-The completed work has a value of \$39.05 million.
-29% of planned work has been completed in the Access Improvements project category.
+Through March 2023 \$38.7 million in RR funding has been invested in access improvements.
+The completed work has a value of \$40.67 million.
+30% of planned work has been completed in the Access Improvements project category.